Hridoy-31/SUSTPhysics-Computational-Physics-2/README.md

     and write scientific report
   * We will be able to distinguish the use of partial differential equation, produce the discretized equation of a system, write programs for solving partial differential equation numerically
+  * We will be able to identify a system where Monte Carlo (MC) can be used, write code for Ising Model, simulate the ground state energy of 2 body system numerically using variational MC.
+  * We will be able to write code for scientific computing with high level programming language, use key function of Mathematica, solve ordinary & partial differential equation with Mathematica and solve Schrodinger equation